 Specialization in a particular area of nursing could help you build your niche in today's competitive health care field.
 Our master's degree specializations are designed to provide you with specific knowledge and skills to help advance your nursing career.†Adult-Gerontology Nurse Practitioner: Explore how to promote holistic health care to the adult population while diagnosing and managing their acute and chronic health problems.
 Prepare to serve as an advocate for clients as they interface with the health care system.
-Complete a clinical practice experience and apply theoretical knowledge while working with a qualified preceptor.At this time, the adult-gerontology nurse practitioner specialization is available only in the following states: Alabama, Alaska, California, Colorado, Connecticut, Delaware, District of Columbia, Florida, Idaho, Indiana, Iowa, Michigan, Minnesota, Mississippi, Montana, Nebraska, Nevada, Ohio, Oklahoma, Rhode Island, South Carolina, South Dakota, Vermont, Virginia, and Wisconsin.** Please note: International Students are not eligible to enroll for this program.
+Complete a clinical practice experience and apply theoretical knowledge while working with a qualified preceptor.At this time, the adult-gerontology nurse practitioner specialization is available only in the following states: Alabama, Alaska, California, Colorado, Connecticut, Delaware, District of Columbia, Idaho, Indiana, Iowa, Michigan, Minnesota, Mississippi, Montana, Nebraska, Nevada, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, South Dakota, Vermont, Virginia, and Wyoming.** Please note: International Students are not eligible to enroll for this program.

 Family Nurse Practitioner: Explore how to promote holistic health care to adults and children in a family context, while diagnosing and managing their acute and chronic health problems.
 Prepare to serve as advocates for clients as they interface with the health care system.
 Complete a clinical practice experience and apply theoretical knowledge while working with a qualified preceptor.
-At this time, the family nurse practitioner specialization is available only in the following states: Alabama, Alaska, California, Colorado, Connecticut, Delaware, District of Columbia, Florida, Idaho, Indiana, Iowa, Michigan, Minnesota, Mississippi, Montana, Nebraska, Nevada, Ohio, Oklahoma, Rhode Island, South Carolina, South Dakota, Vermont, Virginia, and Wisconsin.**
+At this time, the family nurse practitioner specialization is available only in the following states: Alabama, Alaska, California, Colorado, Connecticut, Delaware, District of Columbia, Florida, Idaho, Indiana, Iowa, Michigan, Minnesota, Mississippi, Montana, Nebraska, Nevada, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, South Dakota, Vermont, Virginia, Wisconsin, and Wyoming.**

 Please note: International Students are not eligible to enroll for this program.
-Nurse Administrator: Focus on the principles of personnel management, policy development and implementation, budgeting, and the use of information technology in advanced nursing roles.
+Executive Leader: Focus on the principles of personnel management, policy development and implementation, budgeting, and the use of information technology in advanced nursing roles.
 Complete a practicum experience during which you will work closely with an administrator mentor in a selected health care setting.
 Study to prepare for administrative or managerial positions and leadership roles in hospitals, community centers, and long-term care facilities.Nurse Educator: Focus on developing courses and programs that integrate nursing philosophy.
 Examine the applications and ethical and legal issues related to the use of technology in teaching.
 Analyze assessment, measurement, and evaluation methods used in nursing education.
 Prepare for a faculty or educator role in colleges or schools of nursing, continuing education programs, staff development, clinical education, and patient and community education.
 Explore strategies for developing effective educational experiences.Informatics: Prepare to meet the clinical, educational, research, and administrative challenges associated with working in a technology-rich environment.
 Focus on the representation of health care data and information and examine computer, information literacy, and management competencies.
 Explore the use of technology and information systems to advance evidence-based research.
 Graduates may pursue informatics leadership roles in health care, corporate, and education settings.†

 Kaplan University offers multiple start dates, giving you greater flexibility with your education, life, and work schedules.